 You can actually take out a cheaper full insurance policy for a rental car yourself and use it to cover the vehicle.
 This is often cheaper than going with the rental car companies offering.

-It’s always good to check multiple sites to make sure you get the best deal.
-Another option for you to consider is Discover Cars.
+It’s always good to check multiple sites to make sure you get the best deal

 Choose The Best Pickup Location

-Check The Policy On Fuel & Mileage Prior To Booking
+Check The Policy On Fuel and mileage Prior To Booking

 Making sure that the mileage limitation fits your needs is also important.
 You don’t want to get hit by hidden fees for high mileage after getting lured into the deal by a low initial rental cost.